 If you are looking to pursue an exciting career that allows you to interact with people, increase their happiness, and help them feel good about themselves and improve the way they look, a career as a manicurist or nail technician may be right for you.

-To learn more about the Manicuring program at Dorsey School of Beauty, call 888-422-1188 or contact us.
+To learn more about the Manicuring program at Dorsey College, call 888-422-1188 or contact us.